weblankan-rnd/nextjs-mysql-devops-test/README.md

 - Multi-stage pipeline configuration: 5 pts

 ## Note
-This is a standard assessment—stick to the requested deliverables and respond only with what you actually know.
+This is a standard assessment stick to the requested deliverables and respond only with what you actually know.
 No filler or “good luck” messages; incomplete answers here do not preclude future interview stages.